Trump calls for more overseas investment in U.S. as impeachment trial begins

-DAVOS, Switzerland (Reuters) - Thousands of miles from his Washington impeachment trial, President Donald Trump took centre stage at Davos to tout the success of the U.S. economy, while criticising the U.S. Federal Reserve on Tuesday.
+DAVOS, Switzerland (Reuters) - Thousands of miles from his Washington impeachment trial, President Donald Trump took center stage at Davos to tout the success of the U.S. economy, while criticizing the U.S. Federal Reserve on Tuesday.

 Trump, marking his second meeting of global political and business leaders at the World Economic Forum (WEF), also told a packed auditorium that trade deals struck this month with China and Mexico represented a model for the 21st Century.